jugechengzi/Rationalization-DR/Readme.md

 # DR: Decoupled Rationalization
 This repo contains Pytorch implementation of [Decoupled Rationalization with Asymmetric Learning Rates: A Flexible Lipschitz Restraint (KDD 2023)](https://github.com/jugechengzi/Rationalization-DR/blob/main/paper.pdf).

+**The bibtex in Google Scholar is incorrect, please use the citation we provide below.**

 This paper is greatly appreciated by some of the reviewers from ACL ARR October and KDD.
 See [reviews](https://github.com/jugechengzi/Rationalization-DR/blob/main/REVIEW.pdf).